Connect with us

 If guaranteed principal and returns sound good, here are 6 types of investments that you should check out.

-What Is Risk-Free Returns?
+What Is The Risk-Free Returns?

-We look at 6 types of investments that you can put your money into which provide a guarantee on both your principal and returns.
-This can be a good way for those who are extremely risk-averse or unsure about investing to get started.
-Such investments can also act as a springboard to start investing in riskier investments as you gain knowledge and confidence.
+We look at 6 types of guaranteed investments in Singapore you can invest in.
+Such investments can also serve as a springboard to take on riskier investments as you gain knowledge and confidence.

 #1 Singapore Government Treasury Bills (T-Bill)